Last updated: April 9, 2022

-A suspension bridge brings you very close to the top of the waterfall, while a short side track takes you down to the bottom where you can stand right behind the water.
+A suspension bridge brings you very close to the top of the waterfall, while a short side track takes you down to the base where you can stand right behind the water.

 Standing behind the waterfall is actually a really cool experience, but be prepared to get a little bit wet!

-From Crystal Shower Falls, you can choose to return to the Rainforest Centre via the same way or you can keep following the circuit walking track.
+From Crystal Shower Falls, you can choose to return to the Rainforest Centre via the same way or you can continue on the circuit walking trail.

-If you decide to continue the Wonga Walk as a circuit walking track, you will get to see Tristana Falls, a very pretty waterfall that is very much worth the extra effort.
+If you do decide to continue the Wonga Walk as a circuit walking track, you will get to see Tristania Falls, a very pretty waterfall that is very much worth the extra effort.